Local Development Recommended Setup

 getOperate sync pull

 will pull everything from the getOperate workspace, including resources and variables, even secrets.
 If you’re planning to use Git as explained below, we recommend only pulling scripts, flows and apps, skipping the rest.
-It can be done with:
+It can be done with:.py

 , .ts